AdobeDocs/developers-animatesdk-docs/Element_object/element2.md

 #### Returns

-The data specified by the *name* parameter, or 0 if the data doesn’t exist.
+The data specified by the *name* parameter, or 0 if the data doesnâ€™t exist.

 #### Description